rbaumgar/openshift-logging/README.md

 - pod
 - container
 - severity (critical, error, warning, debug, info, trace, and unknown)
-- log type (application, infrastructure ,and audit)
+- log type (application, infrastructure, and audit)

 On the top right is a selection of the time range and the refresh interval.